Guide Dogs for the Blind

-Our family of professionals, volunteers and donors are all committed to giving our students the gift of greater personal freedom, independence and dignity by providing them with the finest bred and trained guide dogs in the world.
+Guide Dogs for the Blind is an internationally accredited guide dog school providing greater independence, dignity, and new horizons of opportunity.
+Their family of professionals, volunteers, and donors are committed to giving their students the gift of greater personal freedom, independence, and dignity by providing them with the finest bred and trained guide dogs in the world.

-The New Hampshire Association for the Blind (NHAB) and The McGreal Sight Center
+Future In Sight (formerly The New Hampshire Association for the Blind) and The McGreal Sight Center

 Many people are unaware how common severe vision impairment is, particularly among older people.
 Most do not know that nearly all people who are blind or visually impaired can greatly benefit from rehabilitation services to regain independence after loss of sight.